Converting 90 kg to Stones: A thorough look

 Understanding Weight and Mass: A Clarification

-Before we continue, it's important to briefly differentiate between weight and mass.
+Before we continue, you'll want to briefly differentiate between weight and mass.
 While often used interchangeably in everyday conversation, they're distinct concepts:

 -